-We expect our expenses to increase in connection with our ongoing activities, particularly as we advance the clinical development of CRLX101 and CRLX301 and continue research and development and initiate additional clinical trials of, and seek regulatory approval for, these and other future product candidates.
+We will need to raise additional capital to fund clinical trials of CRLX101 and CRLX301.
+As a result of our reduction in force and other cost control measures, we expect our expenses to decrease in the short term.
+In the future, however, we expect that our expenses may increase in connection with our ongoing activities, particularly as we continue research and development and initiate additional clinical trials of, and seek regulatory approval for CRLX101, CRLX301 and other potential future product candidates.
 In addition, if we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 In particular, the costs that may be required for the manufacture of any product candidate that receives marketing approval may be substantial, and manufacturing our nanoparticle-drug conjugates, or NDCs, for commercial sale will require expensive and specialized facilities, processes and materials.
 Furthermore, relative to previous years when we operated as a private company, we expect to incur significant additional costs associated with operating as a public company.
-Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
-If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.
+Accordingly, we will need to obtain substantial additional funding to advance the development of our product candidates and to fund our continuing operations.
+We may be unable to raise capital when needed or on attractive terms, and if so we could be forced to delay, reduce or eliminate our ongoing research and development programs, including CRLX301, or any future commercialization efforts.

 We plan to use our current cash and cash equivalents to fund our ongoing research and development efforts.
 We will be required to expend significant funds in order to advance development of CRLX101, CRLX301 and our other potential product candidates.
-Our existing cash and cash equivalents will not be sufficient to fund all of the efforts that we plan to undertake, such as additional randomized trials of CRLX101 or CRLX301.
+Our existing cash and cash equivalents will not be sufficient to fund all of the efforts that we plan to undertake, such as additional trials of CRLX101 or CRLX301.
 Accordingly, we will be required to obtain further funding through public or private equity offerings, debt financings, collaborations or licensing arrangements or other sources.
 Adequate and additional funding may not be available to us on acceptable terms or at all.